February 1, 2023

 STEP ONE: Cook noodles in a pasta pot according to the instructions on the box.
 Drain, rinse with cold water, and set aside.

-STEP TWO: In a 12-inch skillet or large wok, brown ground beef with 1 tablespoon oil until the meat is no longer pink and is cooked through.
+STEP TWO: In a 12-inch skillet or large wok, brown ground beef with 1 tablespoon of sesame oil until the meat is no longer pink and is cooked through.

 STEP THREE: Add garlic paste and ginger paste to the skillet and brown for an additional minute.